 The benefits of project management could just as easily be labelled as the downsides of not employing it.

-Structure project management is proven to increase the probability of success of any project.
+Structured project management increases the probability of success of any project.
 It makes sure the right team are in place, with a common understanding of success, shared tools and support (through governance).
 It sets a goal and drives out to achieve it.
 Sorry, I can’t think of any more buzzwords.

 For me, project management is common sense laced with the hard-won experience of countless project managers in myriad industries and organisation types.
 It is cross-functional and recognises the skills, contribution and concerns of all team members.
-Project management is thoughtful.
-And at the same time responsive, taking action to meet the requirements of the project sponsor in a timely manner.
+Project management is thoughtful and proactive.
+It takes action to meet the requirements of the project sponsor in a timely manner.

 Good project management delivers the desired outcome of the project, not just the nuts and bolts.
 Quality project management uses soft skills long before creating a Gantt chart.
 Useful project management enables the delivery of value – by the team.